 sudo rm -rf /etc/hyperping /var/lib/hyperping /var/log/hyperpingThe hyperping system user on Linux is harmless, but you can remove it with sudo userdel hyperping if your compliance policy requires it.

 Uninstalling is a host-side action.
-To remove the server entry and stop billing for that slot, open the Servers view, open the server, and click Delete.
+To remove the server entry and stop billing for that slot, open the Servers view, open the server, and click Delete server.
 Deletion invalidates the agent token server-side, so if the binary is still running it will start logging 401s.
 Run the uninstaller too.